Understanding the Anatomy of a Panic Attack - Mental Health Blog - Empathy Health Clinic Orlando FL

 Panic disorder (PD) can be overwhelming and frightening, but understanding its anatomy can help individuals cope more effectively.
 In this article, we'll explore the causes, symptoms, and coping strategies for panic disorder to empower individuals to navigate it with confidence.

-Understanding the Anatomy of Panic Attack
+Understanding the Anatomy of Panic Attacks

 Panic disorder is characterized by recurrent, unexpected panic attacks that occur without apparent triggers.
 These attacks are often accompanied by intense physical sensations and overwhelming feelings of fear or impending doom.